 To gain exposure to the Underlying Index, the Fund will invest directly in RMB Bonds traded in the CIBM.
-The Fund may invest in the CIBM through: a People's Republic of China ("PRC") program that permits foreign investors to invest in RMB Bonds traded in the onshore market ("CIBM Program"); a Bond Connect Company Limited program ("Bond Connect") that allows foreign investors, such as the Fund, to invest in RMB Bonds through a Hong Kong account; or through a Renminbi Qualified Foreign Institutional Investor ("ROFII") or Qualified Foreign Institutional Investor ("OFII") license that may be or has been obtained by the Fund's adviser, Krane.
-The Fund currently invests directly in RMB Bonds traded in the CIBM through Bond Connect or the CIBM Program, but Krane may choose to use a ROFII or OFII license in the future.
+The Fund may invest in the CIBM through: a People's Republic of China ("PRC") program that permits foreign investors to invest in RMB Bonds traded in the onshore market ("CIBM Program"); a Bond Connect Company Limited program ("Bond Connect") that allows foreign investors, such as the Fund, to invest in RMB Bonds through a Hong Kong account; or through a Qualified Foreign Investor ("QFI") license that may be or has been obtained by the Fund's adviser, Krane.
+The Fund currently invests directly in RMB Bonds traded in the CIBM through Bond Connect or the CIBM Program, but Krane may choose to use a QFI license in the future.